The Unitarian Universalist Congregation of Erie is governed by Bylaws, last revised June 2021.

 We affirm and promote the full participation of ALL persons in ALL of our activities, including membership, programming, hiring practices, and the calling of religious professionals.

 We affirm and promote the inherent worth and dignity of all persons.
 We strive to provide a safe environment in which all can participant in the life of the Congregation.

-Section V. We support the programs and services of the Unitarian Universalist Association (UUA) and the Ohio-Meadville District (OMD), to the best of our ability.
+Section V. We support the programs and services of the Unitarian Universalist Association (UUA) and the Central East District (CER) to the best of our ability.

 *NOTE: Originally the name of this organization was “The First Unitarian Society of Erie, Pennsylvania”, as incorporated under the laws of the Commonwealth of Pennsylvania, May 24, 1898.

 Section I. Any person, 16 years of age or older, who is in sympathy with the spirit and purpose of this congregation as expressed in the Bond of Union, may become a member.
 The membership becomes official by signing the membership book, in the presence of the minister, any member of the Board of Trustees, or any member of the Membership Committee.